Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

-Despite of the difficulty in solving inverse problem, the direct imaging of the source has been achieved without introducing the analytic parameterization \cite{Brown:1997ku,Chung:2002vk,Brown:2005ze}.
-More recently, the Bayessian-based deblurring method, known as Richardson-Lucy (RL) algorithm \cite{Richardson:72,1974AJ.....79..745L} which was initially developed for optical imaging \cite{10.5120/20396-2697}, has gained prominence in nuclear physics \cite{PhysRevC.105.034608,NZABAHIMANA2023138247,PhysRevC.107.064315,VARGAS201316,XU2024139009}.
-Particularly, Nzabahimana et al. \cite{NZABAHIMANA2023138247} applied the RL algorithm in source imaging in HICs, highlighting the method’s effectiveness and robustness.
+Despite of the difficulty in solving inverse problem, the direct imaging of the source has been achieved without introducing the analytic parameterization \cite{Brown1997,Chung2003,Brown2005}.
+More recently, the Bayessian-based deblurring method, known as Richardson-Lucy (RL) algorithm \cite{Richardson1972,Lucy1974} which was initially developed for optical imaging \cite{Vankawala2015,Liu2025}, has gained prominence in nuclear physics \cite{Danielewicz2022,Nzabahimana2023,Nzabahimana2023a,Vargas2013,Xu2024}.
+Particularly, the RL algorithm has been applied in source imaging in HICs, highlighting the method’s effectiveness and robustness \cite{Nzabahimana2023,Tam2025}.
 In this letter, combining the RL deblurring algorithm and the LL model incorporating the pair interaction, we bring the realisation to solve the inverse problem of source imaging from the experimental CFs.
 The source distribution and ($f_0$, $d_0$) are determined simultaneously.
-The similarity of the source spatial distribution of $p$ and $\bar p$ formed in HICs has been demonstrated.
+The similarity of the source spatial distribution of $p$ and $\bar p$ emission has been demonstrated.